en9apr/sphinx/non_linear_convection.rst

 * The first order backward differencing scheme in space still creates false diffusion as before.
 * However, due to the non-linearity in the governing equation, if the spatial step is reduced, the solution can develop shocks, see Figure 2.
-* Clearly a square wave is not best represented with the invisid Burgers Equation.
+* Clearly a square wave is not best represented with the inviscid Burgers Equation.

 Why does the wave shift to the right?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~